Skip to content

 powercfg -setacvalueindex GUID 4f971e89-eebd-4455-a8de-9e59040e7347 5ca83367-6e45-459f-a27b-476b1d01c936 3

-Note: Replace GUID in the command above with the actual GUID from step 2 for the power plan you want to apply this to.
+Note: Replace GUID with the actual GUID from step 2 for the specific power plan you’re targeting.

 Example: Set to “Shut down” while “Plugged in” for the Balanced power plan GUID (381b4222-f694-41f0-9685-ff5bb260df2e)